 Cone Beam CT: A Modern Advance In Dental Imaging

 Most patients are familiar with dental x-rays as a method of evaluating oral health, but there are times when regular x-rays are not enough.
 Cases of unexplained pain or long-term complications may require more in-depth investigation.
-For these situations, Drs.
-Chan Wilkhu and Mark Moffitt of Smile More Dentistry have invested in a cone beam CT scan (CBCT) on hand at Smile More Dentistry in Merritt Island, FL.
+For these situations, Dr. Wilkhu, Dr. Cork, and Dr. Schmid of Family Dentistry & Prosthodontics has invested in a cone beam CT scan (CBCT) on hand at Family Dentistry & Prosthodontics in Merritt Island, FL.
 This advanced system produces a 3-D representation of the oral cavity, allowing the dentists to more accurately visualize and diagnose your condition.